 For the purposes of long-term preservation, electronic records need to be both readable (i.e. it will be possible to open the file in the future) and authentic (i.e. it will be possible to prove that the file has not been tampered with).
 Most electronic records that will be sent to the University Archives will be application files, i.e. discrete files that have been created by a desktop application (Word, PowerPoint, Photoshop, etc.), and it is to these records that these guidelines will mostly apply.

 - Create a file structure.
 Try to create a foldering scheme that makes it easy to navigate your files (e.g. folders by date for correspondence; folders by subject for project files, etc.).
-The Archives does not generally rearrange files, so it will be important that your files be navigable by Archives staff and researchers.

 - Get your metadata in order.
 Metadata is data about the file itself and can usually be viewed by going into an application’s ‘properties’ box or right-clicking and viewing properties within your computer’s explorer program.
 Examples of metadata include author, date last modified, date sent, subject, and recipient.
 Most fields, such as date last modified and file size, are determined automatically by your system; others, such as date sent or author, may be evident from the file itself.
 In cases where you do have additional information about a file– people in a photograph, for example– now is the time to add it, either attached to the file itself or in an associated text file.